Map-Only Advocates

 3. Scroll down to the Messaging section

-5. Fill in the Contact CTA Heading and Contact CTA fields
+5. Fill in the Alternate Contact Heading and Alternate Contact fields

 6. Click Update

-A short heading displayed above the CTA card on the advocate’s public profile.
+A short heading displayed above the alternate contact card on the advocate’s public profile.
 If left blank, it defaults to “Contact (advocate’s display name)”.

 A rich text message shown in place of the messaging form.
 This is where you tell prospects how to reach the advocate — by phone, email, in person, etc.